n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 Is important to understand that based on these environments, bureaucracy is a major factor which enables the capacity of cyber operations in a number of different ways.
 Bureaucracy enables teams to work at maximum capacity making it fundamental for any type of cyber operation.

+*'One may not think that such a thing as Bureaucracy would improve the efficiency of cyber operations, but it is'* - The Grugq.

 Based on bureaucracy we can meassure the efficiency of a team's capacity on a series of characteristics.
-We can call these characteristics the Factors of Team Capacity.
+We can call these characteristics the Factors of Team Capacity by The Grugq.

 ### **Factors of Team Capacity**
-* **Addaptability** - How well a team can adapt new technologies to be utilized as part of the team's toolset on cyber conflict.
+* **Addaptability** - How well a team can adapt new technologies to be utilized as part of the team's toolset on cyber conflict and aid to meet specific strategic goals.

-* **Agility** - How rapid a team can change an operational approach to achieve a common goal.
+* **Agility** - How rapid a team can change an operational strategy to achieve a common strategic goal.

 * **Speed** - How fast a team can implement and execute an idea.
-Usually a measure of bureaucracy flexibility.
+Usually a measure of bureaucracy flexibility in terms of the number of abstraction layers (meetings) needed to approve and implement an idea.

-* **Creativity** - How well a team comes up with newer innovative techniques.
+* **Creativity** - How well and fast a team comes up with newer innovative techniques.

 * **Cohesion** - How well a team works together individually and collectivelly with other teams and how good they follow the executive order.

+It's important to notice that high cohesion may impact creativity capacity.
+If there is a very strict set of commands and no room for brainstorming or a high priority on an finite operational ROI and no investment in innovation, creativity capacity will be damaged consequently.

 The previous factors serve as a good standard to measure a given team's efficiency.
-Likely important is to know that there are a series of standard strategies to organise teams dedicated to conduct cyber operations.
+Likely important is to know that there are a series of standard strategies to organise teams dedicated to conduct cyber operations seen to been applied by various states.
 The following table shows these strategies also known as Dave Aitel's (former NSA cyber-operative) Meta - operational team structures:

 <br/>
 <div style="text-align:center"><img src ="https://github.com/ulexec/ulexec.github.io/raw/master/images/dave_aitel_meta.png" /></div>